salman876/portfolio/README.md

 - prettier with my flavor for sorting import orders.
 - CI/CD set up.
 CI goes through type checks, unused import checks, formats code, lints and run tests using Github Actions.
 CD goes to Github Pages.
 - Vite uses Rollup for its bundling.
 Added a Rollup config to set charts as a seprate chunk to reduce chunk size.
+- Dockerized app.
+Can be built and run using docker.

 ## Installation